Ali Raza

 On this page

-Let’s dive into the distinctions between Fidya and Kaffarah.
+Let’s further explore the differences between Fidya and Kaffarah.

 Fidya compensates those unable to fast during Ramadan due to valid reasons like illness, pregnancy, or old age.
 It allows those unable to fast to contribute by feeding a poor person for each missed day.
 This supports those in need during Ramadan.